JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 ## Notes

-The package has been developed by Patrick during the first few months of his PhD in Trustworthy Artificial Intelligence at Delft University of Technology.
-Its first version has been registered on the General registry for a few weeks, but updates can be expected ahead of JuliaCon as Patrick continues to develop the package for his own research.
+The package has been developed by [presenter] during the first few months of their PhD in Trustworthy Artificial Intelligence at Delft University of Technology.
+It has already been registered on the General registry, but updates can be expected ahead of JuliaCon and beyond as [presenter] continues to develop the package for their own research.

 Below is a list of links pointing to additional resources related to the package:

 - [Companion Paper](https://github.com/pat-alt/CounterfactualExplanations.jl/tree/paper) for JuliaCon proceedings (draft)
 - [GitHub repo](https://github.com/pat-alt/CounterfactualExplanations.jl)